Arbazkhan767/CSV-to-JSON-Converter-API/README.md

 The API will connect to a PostgreSQL database to store the converted JSON data.
-A database table named public.users will be created with the following structure: name (concatenation of name.firstName and name.lastName) age address (complex property stored as JSONB) additional_info (remaining properties stored as JSONB) id (auto-generated serial primary key)

 Mandatory properties will be mapped to designated fields, while additional properties will be stored in the additional_info field as a JSON object.
 Scalability and Performance: